You’re watching your favorite American college football team on TV Saturday night. It’s the fourth quarter, third down, and two yards to go.

 Many professionals call themselves sports medicine providers.

-From a sports medicine practitioner to if you want to become a physical therapist, I’ve listed some of the paying career options available to you and the approximate career salary level for each one:
+From a sports medicine practitioner to physical therapist, I’ve listed some of the paying career options available to you and the approximate career salary level for each one:

 - Athletic trainer: $41,831-$51,553